Shang-QY/Penglai-Enclave-sPMP/edk2/README.md

 # Overview

-This directory holds the UEFI implementation for RiscV Virt machine including a S-Mode EDK2 firmware and a StandaloneMm firmware which can be taken as a payload of the OpenSBI or a TEE.
+This directory introduces PenglaiZone's support for StandaloneMm firmware **(devel version)** and UEFI Secure boot.
+Contains instructions for building and running the process and device tree files to use.

 # How to build (Linux Environment)